Current through Reg. 49, No. 52; December 27, 2024

 (B) The replacement, leak testing analysis,

-agreement state.
+another agreement state.

-(C) Each exposure
+(C) Each

-contamination.
+for DU contamination.

-(i) Tests for DU contamination
+(i) Tests for DU

-shall be performed at intervals not to exceed 12 months.
+contamination must be performed at intervals not to exceed 12 months.

-(ii) The analysis shall be capable of
+(ii) The analysis must be capable of

-detecting the presence of 0.005 microcuries (185 Bq) of radioactive material on
+detecting the presence of 0.005 microcuries (185 becquerels (Bq)) of

-(iii) Should such testing reveal the presence
+such testing reveal the presence of DU contamination, the exposure device must

-evaluation of the wear of the S-tube has been made.
+be removed from use until an evaluation of the wear of the S-tube has been

-(iv) Should the evaluation reveal that the
+(iv) Should the evaluation

-S-tube is worn through, the device may not be used again.
+reveal the S-tube is worn through, the device may not be used again.

-(v) DU shielded devices do not have to be
+(v) DU-shielded devices do not have to be

 tested for DU contamination while in storage and not in use.